usgs/wdfn-blog/README.md

   * `image` is not required, but will improve the look of the main "blog" page.
 Without an image, a generic OWI image will be included.

   * `categories` is a small list of approved options.
-The current list is `Data Science`...and will be expanded.
-For any category, there is a list of people that have the authority to approve posts.
+The current list is `Data Science`, `OWI Applications`, and `Software Development`.
+For each category, there is a designated list of people that have the authority to approve posts.

   * `tags` are more specific words, and do not need to be on a pre-approved list.